mehmet-tr/cryptographer.py/README.md

 See accompanying LICENSE file for the full license.

+### Bounty:

+One bitcoin will be paid out to whom so ever can responsibly disclose a method by which the bounty.encrypt can be decrypted without knowledge of the password or key length and within a reasonable time frame on a modern computer (or cluster of computers).

 ### Installation:

 No installation is required to run cryptographer.py.
 Simply give the file execute privileges